-Mr. Eger is a leader in the payments and consumer transactions sectors, with over 25 years of experience, and has extensive knowledge of international business.
+Mr. Eger is a leader in the payments and consumer transactions sectors, with wide-ranging experience, and has extensive knowledge of international business.
 He is a seasoned international payments executive with deep financial services, management, branding, and risk management experience.
-We believe Mr. Eger's extensive knowledge and leadership experience bring valuable perspective to the Board and the Compensation Committee.
+We believe Mr. Eger's extensive knowledge and leadership experience brings valuable perspective to the Board.
+Mr. Eger's familiarity and experience with audit committee and finance matters at public companies qualify him to continue service on our Audit Committee.